JetBrains/kotlin-web-site/docs/topics/fun-interfaces.md

 You can also use [SAM conversions for Java interfaces](java-interop.md#sam-conversions).

-## Functional interfaces vs. type aliases

-Functional interfaces and [type aliases](type-aliases.md) serve different purposes.
-Type aliases are just names for existing types – they don't create a new type, while functional interfaces do.
-You can provide extensions that are specific to a particular functional interface to be inapplicable for plain functions or their type aliases.

-Type aliases can have only one member, while functional interfaces can have multiple non-abstract members and one abstract member.
-Functional interfaces can also implement and extend other interfaces.

-Functional interfaces are more flexible and provide more capabilities than type aliases, but they can be more costly both syntactically and at runtime because they can require conversions to a specific interface.
-When you choose which one to use in your code, consider your needs:
-* If your API needs to accept a function (any function) with some specific parameter and return types – use a simple functional type or define a type alias to give a shorter name to the corresponding functional type.
-* If your API accepts a more complex entity than a function – for example, it has non-trivial contracts and/or operations on it that can't be expressed in a functional type's signature – declare a separate functional interface for it.

 ## Migration from interface with constructor function to functional interface

 > Support for callable references to functional interface constructors is [Experimental](components-stability.md).